These chocolate covered strawberries are super easy to make and taste absolutely delicious. The perfect Valentine’s Day dessert!

-I like to melt my chocolate for dipping in the microwave.
+I like to melt my chocolate in the microwave.
 It’s not only easy, but quick too!
 I’ve found that it’s best to microwave at 50% power in 30 second intervals, stirring in between.
-Then when the chocolate is almost melted, you can take it out of the microwave and stir until it all melts through.
-This will prevent burning and give you that smooth and creamy chocolate texture that’s perfect for dipping.
-Click here for more tips and tricks for melting chocolate.
+Then when it’s almost melted, you can take it out of the microwave and stir until it all melts through.
+This will prevent burning and give you that smooth and creamy texture that’s perfect for dipping.
+You can also melt it in a double broiler if you have one.

-- Place chocolate in microwave safe bowl and melt at 50% power in 30 second intervals (stirring in between).
-Once chocolate has almost melted, remove from microwave and stir until smooth.
+- MELT.
+Place chocolate in microwave safe bowl and melt at 50% power in 30 second intervals (stirring in between).
+Once it has almost melted, remove from microwave and stir until smooth.

-- Dip each strawberry in chocolate, turning to coat all sides.
-Lift and let chocolate drip for a second, then place on baking sheet.
-Refrigerate 5-10 minutes, until chocolate has hardened.
+- DIP.
+Dip each strawberry in chocolate, turning to coat all sides.
+Lift and let chocolate drip for a second, then place on a lined baking sheet.
+Refrigerate 5-10 minutes, until hardened.

-I’ve learned a few tricks of the trade from all the times that I’ve made these chocolate dipped strawberries before. :) Check them out below.
+I’ve learned a few tricks of the trade from making them over the years:

-- Make sure your strawberries are completely 100% dry before you dip them in the chocolate.
+- Let dry completely.
+Make sure your strawberries are completely 100% dry before you dip them.
 Even a small droplet of water will make the chocolate not stick.

 - Use good quality chocolate.
 I like to use the Pound Plus bars from Trader Joe’s or Ghirardelli bars because I love the way they taste.
 I’ve used candy melts (the Ghirardelli brand is my favorite) successfully in the past as well.
 I usually use Ghirardelli melting wafers for the white chocolate drizzle.

-- After they’ve been dipped, place on wax paper.
-You can draw a line around the chocolate strawberry with a toothpick (before the chocolate dries), so you have clean lines when they dry and you pull them up.
+- Toothpick trick.
+After they’ve been dipped, place on wax paper.
+You can draw a line around them with a toothpick (before the chocolate dries), so you have clean lines when they dry and you pull them up.

-- White chocolate drizzle: Dip strawberries in milk or dark chocolate and drizzle with white chocolate.
+- Dip strawberries in milk or dark chocolate and drizzle with white chocolate.

-- Dark chocolate drizzle: Dip strawberries in white chocolate and drizzle with dark chocolate.
+- Dip strawberries in white chocolate and drizzle with dark chocolate.